vippsas/vipps-report-api/api-guide/settlement.md

 Captures represent money being transferred from the customer, through Vipps MobilePay, to the merchant.
 Captures increase the ledger `/funds` balance.

-In some of the other APIs we distinguish between two types of payment flows: The "sale" flow for an immediate purchase, and "reserve/capture" flow for where one first receives a reservation, and then capture it fully or partially at a later point.
-In the `/funds` endpoint both of these are denoted with a `entryType` of `capture``.
+In some other APIs, we distinguish between two types of payment flows: The *sale* flow for an immediate purchase, and the *reserve/capture* flow for cases when one first receives a reservation, and then captures it fully or partially at a later point.
+In the `/funds` endpoint, both of these are denoted with a `entryType` of `capture`.

 #### refund

 Refunds represent transfers in the other direction.
-These are initiated by the merchant; either by using the API or through [portal.vipps.no](https://portal.vipps.no).
+These are initiated by the merchant, either by using the API or through [portal.vipps.no](https://portal.vipps.no).
 Refunds are always deducted from the next settlement payout, also if you have a gross settlement setup.
 Currently, refunds always have zero fees.